marcus7288/evangel-student-tools/README.md

 ## 🤝 Contributing

 This project is open to contributions.
-Please see our contributing guidelines.
+Please take a look at our contributing guidelines.

 ## 📄 License